Automatic Severity Classification of Dysarthric speech by using Self-supervised Model with Multi-task Learning: Anaylsis

 \subsection{Analysis on latent representations}

-The latent representations of the training set samples are analyzed to observe how fine-tuning shapes the latent representation space.
+\Cref{figs:representation} visualizes the latent representations of the training set samples to observe how fine-tuning shapes the latent representation space.
 For the analysis, we use the fully-converged model instead of the best-kept model, to demonstrate the representation space learned by the loss.
 Averaged representations $\overline{\mathbf{h}}$ are visualized by using UMAP \cite{mcinnes2018umap}.

-As plotted in \Cref{figs:representation}, representations from the STL model cannot be distinguished by utterances.
-In contrast, the representations are clustered in terms of both utterances and dysarthria severity levels for the MTL model.
-The analysis indicates that the MTL model also encodes reference text information.
-This result confirms our hypothesis, that considering both acoustic and text information for classification help boost performance.
-Note that unlike other severity levels, different utterances from mod-to-severe (3) and severe (4) dysarthric speakers are strongly clustered.
+As presented in \Cref{figs:representation}, the representations from the STL model cannot be distinguished by different sentences, while the representations are clustered in terms of both sentences and severity levels for the MTL model.
+The analysis indicates that the MTL model also encodes phonetic/pronunciation information.
+Note that unlike other severity levels, different utterances from severe (4) dysarthric speakers are strongly clustered.
 We assume this may be due to significantly distorted speech, which makes it difficult for the ASR head to separate their representations.